1 Day in Venice

 If you’d rather stay at a hotel in Venice, here are a couple good options to consider!
 Warning: hotels are a bit more expensive than Airbnbs!

 Since there are no roads in Venice, renting a car is not really an option, so you get to take beautiful boat rides instead!
-After returning our Dolomites rental car at the Venice airport, we took an Alilaguna (a boat) to the city for €15 each/one way (or €27 each/round trip).
+As we mentioned above, we took an Alilaguna (a boat) to the city for €15 each/one way (or €27 each/round trip).
 We bought this ticket at the airport and just hopped on the first boat that came.

 During our time in Venice, we walked the entire day, which was a tad exhausting in the hot summer heat, but doable.
 However, if you need to give your legs a break, take one of the vaporettos!
 These water buses will get you across the city easily and with an awesome view.
 You could even take this for fun instead of spending a ton of money on a gondola ride. 🙂